Tim Burton: Unreleased projects

 In 2012, Shane Acker confirmed that Burton would work with Valve to create his next animated feature film, Deep.
 Like 9, the film would take place in a post-apocalyptic world (although set in a different universe).
 Deep would be another darker animated film, as Shane Acker has expressed his interest in creating more PG-13 animated films.
 Since then, there have been no further mentions of Deep, with Acker focusing on another project announced in 2013 (Beasts of Burden).

-On January 19, 2010, it was announced that after Dark Shadows, Burton's next project would be Maleficent, a Wicked-like film that showed the origin and the past of Sleeping Beautys antagonist Maleficent.
-In an interview with Fandango published February 23, 2010, however, Burton denied he was directing any upcoming Sleeping Beauty film.
-However, on November 23, 2010, in an interview with MTV, Burton confirmed that he was indeed putting together a script for Maleficent.
-It was announced by The Hollywood Reporter on May 16, 2011, that Burton was no longer attached to Maleficent.
+Burton was briefly attached to direct Maleficent for Walt Disney Pictures in 2011, but chose to pursue Dark Shadows and Frankenweenie instead.

 It was reported that Burton would direct a 3D stop motion animation adaptation of The Addams Family, which was confirmed by Christopher Meledandri, but the project was scrapped on July 17, 2013.
 On July 19, 2010, Burton was announced as the director of the upcoming film adaptation of Monsterpocalypse.

 In 2011, it was reported that Burton was working on a live-action adaptation of The Hunchback of Notre-Dame starring Josh Brolin, who would also be co-producing.
 The project did not move forward.

-In July 2012, following the release of both Dark Shadows and Abraham Lincoln: Vampire Hunter, it was announced that screenwriter and novelist Seth Grahame-Smith was working alongside Burton on a potential Beetlejuice sequel.
-Actor Michael Keaton has also expressed interest in reprising his role as the title character along with Winona Ryder.
-In October 2017, Deadline Hollywood reported that Mike Vukadinovich was hired to write a script in time for the film's 30th anniversary.
-In April 2019, Warner Bros. stated the sequel had been shelved.